opentofu/tofu-ls/docs/SETTINGS.md

 ## `ignoreSingleFileWarning` (`bool`)

-This setting controls whether terraform-ls sends a warning about opening up a single Terraform file instead of a Terraform folder.
+This setting controls whether terraform-ls sends a warning about opening up a single OpenTofu file instead of a OpenTofu folder.
 Setting this to `true` will prevent the message being sent.
 The default value is `false`.

 ## `experimentalFeatures` (object)